Georgia Law Atlanta Semester in Practice and Civil Externship

-Georgia Law’s two civil externship courses offer credit for work in selected governmental, judicial, or private nonprofit law offices in Athens and in Atlanta.
-You work in an outside law practice, while taking a clinic seminar once a week.
-In the Atlanta Semester in Practice course, you work 33 hours per week and typically take other classes in Atlanta.
-In the Civil Externship course, you work between 10-20 hours per week in Athens or Atlanta, and typically take classes in Athens.
-Students in either course can take classes in either Atlanta or Athens.
+Georgia Law’s two civil externship courses offer credit for work in selected governmental, judicial, or private nonprofit law offices in Athens and Metro Atlanta.
+Students work in outside law practices, while taking an externship seminar once a week.
+In the Atlanta Semester in Practice course, students work 32 hours per week and typically take other classes in Atlanta.
+In the Civil Externship course, students work between 10-20 hours per week in Athens or Atlanta, and typically take classes in Athens.
+Students in either course can take other classes in either Athens or Atlanta.

-The Corporate Counsel Externship also offers full-time placements.
+The Corporate Counsel Externship also offers full-time and part-time placements.
 Find out more on the Corporate Counsel Externship webpage.

 The Atlanta Semester in Practice and Civil Externship courses have four main goals:

 - working on real problems under the supervision of skilled attorneys;

 - strengthening understanding of types of law practice;